frankiefy/CV/README.md

-## Franklin Shaw
+## Frankie Shaw

 I am a full stack junior web developer recenlty graduated from Makers Academy.
-I joined Makers Academy at 18 (their youngest acceptable age) as a much better alternative to an university degree.
+I joined Makers Academy as a much better alternative to an university degree.
 The intensive 3 month course taught me how to solve problems with no prior knowledge, the important principles of coding and
 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills